ikelaiah/fp-hello-world/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+> *"I'm not a lawyer, but I'm pretty sure this license means you can do whatever you want with this code.
+Just don't blame me if your toaster starts printing 'Hello, World!'"*

 ## Built With 🛠️

 - [Free Pascal](https://www.freepascal.org/) - The Pascal compiler